Trump’s Federal Cuts Push New York Mental Health Programs to Brink of Collapse

 —Jihoon Kim, InUnity Alliance

 Kim said that while the cuts are at the federal level, the state is in a position to take action as it continues ongoing annual budget negotiations in Albany.
-Contingency funding could help prevent disruptions to critical life-saving services, especially by providers that operate on razor-thin margins and may already be owed millions in delayed payments, he said.
+Contingency funding could help prevent disruptions to critical life-saving services, especially for providers that operate on razor-thin margins and may already be owed millions in delayed payments, he said.

 “The state government has a responsibility here,” said Kim.
 “Having been at budget negotiation tables myself, I do know there are opportunities for there to be an agreement.”